asoplata/asoplata.github.io/publications/talks/20180423-crc-retreat/p1d1presn9-20180423-crc-retreat.md

-$GABA_A$ and H-current changes are required for thalamic Alpha oscillations
+$\small GABA_A  $   and H-current changes are required for thalamic Alpha oscillations
 ==============================================================================

 ## Native hyperpolarized thalamus cannot produce Alpha oscillations